tofuyong/tofuyong.github.io/_posts/2023-07-25-swift-part-two-quirky-functions copy.markdown

 <p><b>6.
 Throwing Functions</b></p>
 Throwing functions is Swift's way of handling errors in a structured and graceful manner during the execution of code.

-Suppose a function called brewCoffee takes an optional parameter coffeeBeans.
+The below function called brewCoffee takes an optional parameter coffeeBeans.
 This function simulates brewing coffee by grinding the coffee beans.
 However, if the coffee beans are nil, it means there are no coffee beans to brew, and we want to throw an error.

 {% highlight swift %}
 enum CoffeeError: Error {